Iambian/dotd-magicalc/readme.md

 raid given its tags, which are supplied on the command-line, and the user's status and parameters (e.g. number of mounts owned) in the script itself.

+The default configuration for the script is for (mostly) f2p players who have been playing for a long (4+ years) time and have focused on obtaining premium troops/generals, while sometimes splurging a bit on NIPs and other special limited time events.

 How to use
 ----------
 If you haven't installed Python 2.7.x, install it now before going any further.